Astorga Walking Tour - Photo 1

 Tour Details

-At the scheduled time, we'll meet in front of the Episcopal Palace in the Plaza Eduardo de Castro.
-The tour will begin with a stroll through the historic centre of Astorga, discussing the Maragatería region and its famous mule drivers, as well as the city's connection to chocolate.
+We will meet in front of the Episcopal Palace in the Plaza Eduardo de Castro at the designated time.
+Our tour begins with a stroll through the historic centre of Astorga, discussing the Maragatería region and its famous mule drivers, as well as the city's connection to chocolate.

-During our walk, we'll view two murals by local artist Da2.0.
-Next, we'll proceed to Plaza de Santocildes to learn about Cocido Maragato, a local stew, before heading to Plaza Mayor to explore the Baroque façade of the Town Hall and possibly hear the bell chimes of Juan Zancuda and Colasa.
+During the walk, we will admire two murals by local artist Da2.0.
+We will then proceed to Plaza de Santocildes for the story behind Cocido Maragato.
+We will head to the Plaza Mayor to explore the Baroque façade of the Town Hall and possibly hear the bell chimes of Juan Zancuda and Colasa.

-We'll continue along the ancient walls, visiting hidden gems like the Sanctuary of Fátima, the Synagogue Garden, and the well-preserved Domus del Oso y los Pájaros, while discussing iconic festivals such as the patron saint celebrations and the Astures y Romanos re-enactment.
+Continuing along the ancient walls, we will pass sites such as the Sanctuary of Fátima, Synagogue Garden, and the Domus del Oso y los Pájaros.
+We will also discuss local festivals, including the Astures y Romanos re-enactment.

 Included